UlfurOrn/Team5/README.md

 We are not sure this is going to work 100% since Guðjón was the only one doing this part and for some reasing WSL2 that provides linux on windows does not have Systemd enabled so running the systemctl functions did not work.
 This container also only contains apache2 config for http and not https since we have yet to test out with Docker if we can just copy and paste the keys and ssl configuration.
 This docker container was more of a proof of concept and a test of how we could utilize docker to our advantage and lower our risk involved in hosting on a single server.
 This docker container also enables us to quickly respond to demand.
+Few things to note are that f.x. tail -f /dev/null in the end of command 1 is to make sure docker does not exit a soon as it starts up.
+Also if you have problems running with the systemctl commands you can also do service apache2 start and then run the run.py from within /home/Team5 with the environment variable FLASK_APP=WebApp set.
+This variable is already set for root but for some reason flask run does not work unless you manually set it before.
+We will see in the next and final sprint if we will continue to improve this docker container or not.

 <!-- TEAM MEMBERS -->